In-Person Instruction Policies/Procedures

 - Exposed students who receive a positive test result should isolate in accordance with Section Persons Who Test Positive for COVID-19 (below).

 Procedures for Positive Cases

 The school must be informed if a student/staff member tests positive for COVID-19.
-Students who test positive for COVID-19 may be put on Distance Learning for the duration of their isolation at the discretion of the school administration.

 - All guidelines for informing DCS and any health department officials will be followed.